microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 While Disks is a list, only 1 disk is supported at the moment.
 Support for multiple disks may (or may not) be added in the future.

+Disks cannot be specified if the output format is `iso`.

 ```yaml
 Disks:
 - PartitionTableType: gpt